-This award goes to a piece of journalism on any platform that excels at examining misinformation or disinformation in the public discourse.
+The goal of this award is to facilitate stories that expose the larger problem of fake news, explore specific instances of misinformation and disinformation in social and news media and hold perpetrators of misleading news accountable.
 The work can take on a specific instance of media manipulation, examining its perpetrators and its impact.
-It can explore possible solutions to the problem, or highlight individuals or groups active in either perpetrating or solving it.
-In short, the work should delve deeply into any aspect of the troubling phenomenon in any journalistic format.
+Or it can explore solutions to the problem or individuals or groups active in either perpetrating or solving it.

 A-Mark Prize 2024 Winners